An estimation procedure for the Hawkes process: Data application

 \subsection{Interpretation of the estimation results}

-The interpretation of the estimation results from Section~\ref{Bivariate_estimation} is not straightforward: observing the income of an order makes people (respectively, algorithms) send other orders.
+The interpretation of the estimation results from Section~\ref{Bivariate_estimation} (and of Hawkes fits in general) is not straightforward: observing the arrival of an order makes people (respectively, algorithms) send other orders.
 In this sense, we may expect some quite direct true excitement in LOB data.
-In our modeling approach however, any fluctuation of exogenous processes that influence the observed event-process will also be detected as selfexcitement.
-Candidates for such covariate processes in our context are volume, arrival of orders away from the best bid or best ask price, spread, or even data from other assets such as options on S\&P 500 E-mini futures.
+In the Hawkes modeling approach however, any fluctuation of exogenous processes that influence the observed event-process will also be detected as excitement. {The past of the observed process then serves as a proxy for some unobserved covariate processes}. {E.g., the past price-jumps in \citet{bacry14a} is reported to be the most important `excitor' for the order flows.
+These price jumps can be seen as a proxy for a change in the state of the book: updated---typically larger---volume at best bid and best ask, updated imbalance, and so on.} Candidates for other covariate processes in our context are volume, arrival of orders away from the best bid or best ask price, spread, or even data from other assets such as options on S\&P 500 E-mini futures.
 A most natural way to model this situation would be a joint multivariate Hawkes model.
-However, doing statistics with so little knowledge about the state (or even the dimensionality) of the process will yield new problems.
+However, doing statistics with so little knowledge about the state (or even the dimensionality) of the process yields new problems.
 So the best way to get rid of artificial selfexcitement in the Hawkes model is presumably to make the baseline intensity more flexible.
 For an example of such a Hawkes model with stochastic baseline-intensity; see \citet{zhao12}.
 To summarize: our estimation method can indeed detect self- or crossexcitement in data.
-However, we ought to be careful with interpretation of these terms.
-The Hawkes fit is meaningful and fertile despite of the criticism above and despite of the vanishing \emph{p}-values in our application: plots of excitement estimates as in Figure~\ref{td2} are visualizations of huge event-datasets in a compact and at the same time informative way.
+However, we ought to be careful with interpretation of these terms. {Any} Hawkes fit is meaningful and fertile despite of the criticism above and despite of the vanishing \emph{p}-values in our application: plots of excitement estimates as in Figure~\ref{td2} are visualizations of huge event-data sets in a compact and at the same time informative way.
 In that sense, any Hawkes fit---and our estimation method in particular---can be used as a graphical tool for exploratory event-stream analysis.
-Furthermore, even if the Hawkes model assumption may be completely wrong, an excitement-function estimate $\hat{h}_{ij}(\cdot)$ is also theoretically meaningful.
-It is an estimate for the best linear filter of $\E\left[N_i(\{t\})/\mathrm{d}t| \sigma\left(N_j(\{s\}), s < t\right)\right]$ which is a relevant quantity in all stationary models.
+Furthermore, even if the Hawkes model assumption may be completely wrong for the data-generating point process $\bfN$, an excitement-function estimate $\hat{h}_{ij}(\cdot)$ is still meaningful.
+It is an estimate for the best linear filter of `$\E\left[N_i(\d t)/\mathrm{d}t| \sigma\left(N_j(\{s\}), s < t\right)\right]$' which is a relevant quantity in all stationary models.